Breakdown of quantization in nonlinear Thouless pumping: Displacement correction in Bloch state pumping

-We define a state $\Psi_a = e^{-if} \Phi_a$ with $a = e,o$, which corresponds to an element of a projective Hilbert space \cite{Liu2010NLBerryPhase}.
+where $\Sigma = \abs{\Phi_2}^2 - \abs{\Phi_1}^2$.
+We assume that $H,h_x,h_y,h$ are all functions of a quasimomentum $k$ and a periodic time modulation $\omega t$ where $\omega$ is the frequency of said modulation, always appearing with $t$.
+We define a state $\Psi_a = e^{-if} \Phi_a$ with $a = 1,2$, which corresponds to an element of a projective Hilbert space \cite{Liu2010NLBerryPhase}.
 The total phase $f$ is taken to capture both dynamical and geometric phases of the state $\ket{\Phi}$.
 With this notation, the nonlinear Schrödinger equation now reads (summation of repeated indices being implied)

 Applying $\sum_{a} \Psi_a^{*} ...$ to both sides, we obtain

 Doing a perturbative expansion of $f$ and $\Psi_a$ under an adiabatic parameter $\epsilon$ gives

 and since the nonlinear Hamiltonian is also state dependent, we will also have